Hans Adolf Buchdahl: Biography

 Hans Adolf Buchdahl was born in Mainz, Germany, in a Jewish family (he used the spelling Adolph to dissociate himself from Hitler).
 His older brother Gerd Buchdahl was a well-known philosopher in science.
 In 1933, Gerd took Hans with him to England, to escape the Nazi government.
 At London, he completed a BSc and received the Associate of the Royal College of Science (ARCS) from Imperial College.

 When World War II began, the UK government, unable to determine individual allegiance, interned German nationals including many Jewish refugees already fully assimilated.
 In July 1940, Hans came to Australia together with Gerd on board the HMT Dunera.
 He was detained initially at Hay in New South Wales, then at the Tatura centre in Victoria in May 1941.
 Once his mathematical abilities had been recognised there, he was released on a guarantor program and was transferred to the Physics Department of the University of Tasmania in Hobart.
 There he had to assist the overloaded teaching staff involved in wartime military research in optics.
-In 1949, he received his doctorate from University of Tasmania.
+In 1949, he received his doctorate from the University of Tasmania.
 In 1956, he was awarded a D.Sc. from Imperial College London.
-From 1963 he was professor and head of the Department of Theoretical Physics in the Faculty of Science at the Australian National University in Canberra until his retirement in 1984–1985.
+From 1963 he was a professor and head of the Department of Theoretical Physics in the Faculty of Science at the Australian National University in Canberra until his retirement in 1984–1985.

 He married Pamela Wann in 1950 and they had three children.
 He died in Adelaide, Australia, on 7 January 2010.